dahlke/temporal-saas-customer-lifecycle/README.md

-# temporal-saas-customer-onboarding
+# temporal-saas-customer-lifecycle

-This demo shows how to implement a naive customer onboarding workflow using Temporal.
+This demo shows how to implement a naive customer lifecycle workflow using Temporal.

 | Prerequisites      |    | __ | Features       |    | __ | Patterns            |    |
 |:-------------------|----|----|----------------|----|----|---------------------|----|